Drift-Diffusion Matching: Embedding dynamics in latent manifolds of asymmetric neural networks: Nonequilibrium steady-states of neural networks

 which has a stationary density $\pi_{\mathbf{y}}(\mathbf{y})$.
 The stationary density of $\mathbf{u}$ is given by the \textit{pushforward measure} \cite{Bogachev2007measure},\footnote{From this point on, we are implicitly constraining $\mathbf{u}\in \mathcal{A}$ to avoid Dirac deltas in the expression.}

-With the stationary density, the HHD, stationary flux, and EPR can be computed, and is closely related between the latent and network-level.
+Given the stationary density we can compute the HHD, stationary flux, and EPR -- it is closely related between the latent and network-level.
 Assuming that the HHD of the latent process is given by $\mathbf{f} = \mathbf{f}_{\text{rev}} + \mathbf{f}_{\text{irr}}$, we can decompose the network drift, $\mathbf{F}$ as,

-which additionally implies that the fluxes and EPRs also converge (see App. \ref{app: ness network}).
+which additionally implies that the fluxes and EPRs also converge (see App.~\ref{app: ness network}).

-We return to the example process with three minima given in Sec. \ref{sec: cycling}.
-As the process has a solvable NESS, we can compute the HHD, $\mathbf{f}_{\text{rev}} = -\nabla V$ and $\mathbf{f}_{\text{irr}} = \mathbf{R}$, as shown in Panel $a)$ of Fig. \ref{fig: hhd 1}.
+We return to the example process with three minima given in Sec.~\ref{sec: cycling}.
+As the process has a solvable NESS, we can compute the HHD, $\mathbf{f}_{\text{rev}} = -\nabla V$ and $\mathbf{f}_{\text{irr}} = \mathbf{R}$, as shown in Panel $a)$ of Fig.~\ref{fig: hhd 1}.
 The reversible component balances the diffusion to maintain the process at stationarity, as seen in the example trajectory, whilst the irreversible component cycles around the curve $\gamma$.
 We then train a 64-neuron RNN to approximate the process in a latent affine subspace.
-Using the HHD of the example and Eq. (\ref{eq: HHD network dynamics}), we define a decomposition of the high-dimensional dynamics in the ambient space, and sample trajectories from each component.
+Using the HHD of the example and Eq.~(\ref{eq: HHD network dynamics}), we define a decomposition of the high-dimensional dynamics in the ambient space, and sample trajectories from each component.
 Panel $b)$ shows a trajectory from each of these components.
 As with the dynamics at the latent level, we see that the reversible dynamics keep the process near the minima, balancing the noise, whilst the irreversible dynamics show limit-cycle behaviour.